 After the registration, the work plan should be sent to the second examiner.

 The schedule should to contain major milestones.
 It is recommended to provide a gantt chart.
 Please consider to schedule buffer times.
 A template, which as to be adapted, is given by the following list:

 A thesis should be structured similar to the following list:

 After point 3. is done, the main working phase starts and the student should work on the topic and write the thesis.
 During that period, the student should have regular meetings with the supervisor.
 Typically, there should be at least 1 meeting every second week.
 However, this has to be negotiated with the supervisor, personally.

 The thesis has to be submitted by the student.
 The examination office defines a deadline until that the thesis will have to be submitted.

 After submitting your thesis, the two reviewers will check your thesis.
-After that, there will be an appointment at which you have to defend your work with a presentation which is followed by a question and answer round.
+After that, there will be an appointment at which you have to defend your work with a presentation (BA 20-30 minutes and MA 30-45 minutes) which is followed by a question and answer round (up to 20 minutes).
 Your performance during this appointment will be taken into account for the grading.

 The thesis will be graded by two reviewers.
 Reviewers from the DICE group typically take diverse criteria into account to compute the final grade of a thesis.
 These criteria include (but are not limited to):

 Find your supervisors contact information at the DICE team.